tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 ### Being Agile

 Looking at the [Agile Manifesto]( https://agilemanifesto.org/), I think it is a guide to pragmatism.
 For example, one of the points is to favor responding to change over following a plan.
 I believe this is in response to some of the upfront requirements and design work that came out of the [waterfall method](https://en.wikipedia.org/wiki/Waterfall_model).
 It feels _prudent_ to spend a bunch of time before you write any code trying to map out the whole project.
-However, in practice, you can't see the future and you can't plan for everything, sp projects inevitably go off-plan.
+However, in practice, you can't see the future and you can't plan for everything, so projects inevitably go off-plan.
 In practice, it is more _sensible_ to expect change and be ready to respond to.

 While I think the agile manifesto falls on the side of pragmatism, there is a meta-level of pragmatism that I think people don't always acknowledge: